jymchng/sosecrets/docs/examples/simple-example.md

 ## Examples

-Here are some examples of how to use `sosecrets`:
+Here is a simple example of how to use `sosecrets`:

 ### Creating a secret value